 this was a task that took some time.

-And soon her twenty-six hundred tons
+And soon her forty-six hundred tons

 were fast adrift on the churning brine.